The-Devoyage/graphql-accounts/README.md

 }
 ```

-### Get Accounts

-Logged in account holders can `getMyAccount` or check their `isAuthenticated` status.
-To fetch a list of accounts, you must have a User Property (Separate Service) with an Admin Level Role (1).
-When requesting accounts you will receive a paginated and filterable list of accounts.

-### Register
+### Resolvers

-Any source may create/register an account with email and password.
-Emails must be unique in the database.
+- Register - Creates a new unverified account.

+- Login - If valid credentials, returns a JSON Web Token along with Account Details.
+Requires verified account.

+- Get My Account - Returns the account of the authenticated account-holder.

+- Get Accounts - Requires User Role equal to 1, admin level.
+Returns a paginated and filterable list of all accounts in the database.

+- Reset Password - Resets an account holders password - requires email to be re-verified if reset.

+- Update Email - Updates a user's email.
+Requires email to be re-verified after the update is complete.

+- Verify Email - If credentials are valid, the state of the Account Verified Status is updated to true, allowing user to login.

+- Reset Activation Code - Updates a time sensitive activation code, and un-verifies the requested account.

-### Account Login
+### Security

-Account Holders can use an email and password combination to receive an encoded JSON Web Token.
-The JWT can then be passed to a Gateway, such as our [@The-Devoyage/graphql-gateway](https://basetools.io/checkout/XGUVNNGr) repo, to handle authentication and authorization.
+**Running The Server**

+You should never expose the accounts service directly to the public.
+Instead it should sit behind a gateway, which handles authorization parsing.

+If you need a quick and easy gateway to add to your API, the `@The-Devoyage/graphql-gateway` is an Apollo Gateway Server pre-configured to handle the authorization for this service.
+[Purchase Access](https://basetools.io/checkout/XGUVNNGr) to clone this gateway repository.

+**Passwords in the Database**

 Passwords are hashed and salted before being saved to a mongo database.
 Provide the mongo URI in the Environment Variables to connect the database.

-### Password Reset - Activation Codes - 2fa Verification

 All new accounts are saved with a status of `activation.verified: false` for security.

-To verify, users receive a code by email that can be used to verify their account.
-The code will not send unless a mailer service is connected.
-The default mailer service, pre-configured, uses our repo, [@The-Devoyage/graphql-mailer](https://basetools.io/checkout/8G2fCyXe).

-Password resets function similarly.
-Account holder request a new code, which is sent to their email.
-They can then use the new code to reset their password and re-verify their account.
+### Automated Emails Webhooks

+Email webhooks are triggered when an request is completed, allowing you to connect your own external Mailer service.

+Webhooks are posted with the `@the-devoyage/mailer-connect` package, to a URI that is set within the environment variables.

+The following functions will trigger the mailer webhook:

+- Register Success - Account holder receives email with verification code.
+- Password Reset - Account holder receives email with verification code.
+- Verify Email - Account holder receives notification of success.
+- Reset Activation Code - Account holder receives email with verification code.

+If you need a easy to start up Mailer Service, the [@The-Devoyage/graphql-mailer](https://basetools.io/checkout/8G2fCyXe) service is configured to work with this service and with the mailer-connect package out of the box.

 ## Usage

 ### Purchase Access and Clone Repo

-The `@The-Devoyage/accounts` repo is a private repository.
+The `@the-devoyage/accounts` repo is a private repository.
 To gain instant access to the code base, complete the [Basetools Checkout](https://basetools.io/checkout/v0cv56df) process.
-Once completed, you will be instantly added as a collaborator to the project allowing you to clone the repo.
+Once completed, you will be instantly added as a collaborator, allowing you to clone the repository.

 ### Install Dependencies

 1. Required External Dependencies

-- `@The-Devoyage/graphql-gateway` - An Apollo Gateway Server pre-configured to handle the authentication and authorization for this service.
-[Purchase Access](https://basetools.io/checkout/XGUVNNGr)
-- `@The-Devoyage/mongo-filter-generator` - Adds the pagination and filtering abilities to the service.
+- `@the-devoyage/mongo-filter-generator` - Adds the pagination and filtering abilities to the service.
 [Purchase Access](https://basetools.io/checkout/vyOL9ATx)

-- `@The-Devoyage/graphql-mailer` - A mailer microservice to handle 2fa emailing.
-[Purchase Access](https://basetools.io/checkout/8G2fCyXe)
-- `@The-Devoyage/mailer-connect` - A simple package to streamline connecting to the mailer service.
+- `@the-devoyage/mailer-connect` - A simple package to streamline connecting to the mailer service and posting automated email webhooks.
 [Purchase Access](https://basetools.io/checkout/wp7QYNNO)

 2. Once you have access to the required repos above, be sure to login to the Github registry with NPM.